-Imagine yourself as the HR professional responsible for creating employee onboarding policy and procedures to onboard all these people with different experiences, needs, and wants.
+Imagine yourself as the HR professional responsible for employee recruitment and creating policy and procedures for onboarding new employees with different experience, needs, and wants.

 What do they have in common?
 What are the critical differences you need to take into account in order to make each of them comfortable, as well as making sure they are legally compliant, understand and agree to company policy and procedures, respect and agree to comply with the company culture, and of course have everything they need in order to make them successful in their new jobs.

 Some companies have formal New Employee Orientation Programs and we will share some of their ideas as well.
 In this course we will attempt to give you enough information to effectively onboard employees at all levels into what for them is a new organization.